-CHC is a private, not-for-profit agency providing prevention education (alcohol, tobacco and other drugs) and life skills training focusing on decision making for healthy choices.
-For over 30 years, we have developed and delivered high quality educational programming throughout the Lehigh Valley and have been dedicated to the philosophy that people learn best by doing.
+CHC is a private, not-for-profit agency providing prevention education (drug and alcohol), student mentoring, and life skills training focused on decision making for healthy choices.
+For more than 42 years, we have developed and delivered high quality educational programming throughout the Lehigh Valley and have been dedicated to the philosophy that people learn best by doing.

 CHC's educational philosophy is based on a holistic learning model known as humanistic education, which seeks to engage people intellectually, emotionally, and behaviorally.
 We believe that people are inherently good and have the potential to live fulfilling lives.
 We also believe that, given the right tools, individuals can make positive choices and positive changes in their lives, have healthy relationships, and avoid destructive behaviors such as substance abuse, dependence, and violence.

-We deliver evidence-based and custom-designed programs in schools, correctional facilities, neighborhoods and workplaces.
-We serve students, counselors, parents, social service providers, teachers, administrators, and other interested in personal growth and development.
+We deliver evidence-based and custom-designed programs in schools, correctional facilities, neighborhoods, and businesses.
+We serve students, counselors, parents, social service providers, teachers, administrators, nonprofit and faith-based organizations, and others interested in personal growth and development.

 We take a human-centered, interactive, and experiential approach to our program delivery, always focusing on assets and positive outcomes.